Installing and running

 User controls and application

-Once the function is defined, we call the function
+Once this function is defined, we call the function

 Finally, we deploy our application to the